yochannah/carpentries.org/pages/members.md

 - University of Colorado - STROBE
 - University of Connecticut
 - University of Georgia
-- University of Göttingen State and University Library
+- University of Göttingen, State and University Library
 - University of Idaho
 - University of Illinois
 - University of Kansas